-Researching and evaluating ERP software is overwhelming to say the least.
-There is a staggering amount of information about what ERP is, hundreds of products to choose and even more resellers and consultants to choose from.
+Researching and evaluating ERP software is overwhelming.
+There is a staggering amount of information about what ERP is, hundreds of products and even more resellers and consultants to choose from.
+Let’s discuss the critical components to ERP evaluation and what software implementation plan you’ll put in place.

 The Business Reasons for Change